-2.6 Balance Shots for Write Time and Mask-Pattern Fidelity; Main Features: Conventional, SRAFs: Overlapping
+2.5 Balance Shots for Write Time and Mask-Pattern Fidelity; Main Features: Conventional, SRAFs: Overlapping

-The third observation is that majority of the shot count for any given mask is from curvilinear SRAFs.
+The majority of the shot count for any given mask is from curvilinear SRAFs.
+In our case study (detailed in section 3.2 of this paper) of a contact array with different densities, over 80% of the shots were needed to create the curvy SRAFs.
 Because SRAFs have relatively little impact on wafer EPE, overlapping shots can be used on SRAFs to dramatically reduce shot count.
-Main features, on the other hand, have a large impact on wafer EPE; therefore, conventional shots can be used, as shown in Figure 7.
+Main features, on the other hand, have a large impact on wafer EPE; therefore, conventional shots can be used for more precision, as shown in Figure 7.